 A financial aid package that is enhanced in order to entice a student to attend that institution.
 Preferential packaging may increase grants over loans, or provide more aid than a student's demonstrated need.

 Stafford (Subsidized) Loan

-A Subsidized Stafford Loan is federally guaranteed and is based on financial need.
-Interest on this loan does not accrue while the student is in school (enrolled at least half time).
+A subsidized Stafford Loan is federally guaranteed and is based on financial need.
+Interest on this loan does not accrue while the student is in school (as long as he or she is enrolled at least half time).
 The federal government subsidizes (pays) the interest on the loan while a student is enrolled.

 Stafford (Unsubsidized) Loan